Case Study — UX & UI Design

 A mobile-first redesign for a premium bike retailer to simplify comparison and guest checkout, turning curious browsers into confident buyers.

-Bike mobile website hero
+E-bike mobile website hero

-• No small-screen experience.
+• No small-screen experience

-• Hard to compare bikes.
+• Hard to compare bikes

-• Checkout friction; account required.
+• Checkout friction; account required

 Goals

-• Support mobile discovery to checkout.
+• Support mobile discovery to checkout

-• Make comparison effortless.
+• Make comparison effortless

-• Add guest checkout to cut drop-off.
+• Add guest checkout to cut drop-off

-My focus
+My Focus

 • Research & synthesis